liferay/liferay-docs/devGuide/en/chapters/11-alloyui.markdown

 ## Working with the AlloyUI project [](id=working-with-the-alloyui-project-liferay-portal-6-2-dev-guide-en)

-Liferay Portal comes bundled with AlloyUI, as it's used throughout the portal and core portlets.
+Liferay bundles AlloyUI with the portal, as it's used throughout the portal and core portlets.
 Conveniently, you can use AlloyUI in any project--it doesn't have to run on Liferay.
-When you develop AlloyUI scripts and components for use in portal, you can reuse them anywhere else.
+When you develop AlloyUI scripts and components for use in the portal, you can reuse them anywhere else.
 If you're using AlloyUI outside Liferay, you might want to build it yourself.

 Here are some other reasons why you might use a local AlloyUI installation or AlloyUI project build:

+- Creating and testing your own AlloyUI component modules
-- Using AlloyUI Outside Liferay
+- Using the latest AlloyUI project source code that is not yet released
-- Working with the AlloyUI Project
+- Using AlloyUI on a closed network
+- Contributing and testing a fix or enhancement to AlloyUI

 Let's download AlloyUI and set it up for developing AlloyUI scripts and components locally.

+### Working with an AlloyUI Project Release Zip File

 You can download AlloyUI as a `.zip` file from [http://alloyui.com](http://alloyui.com).
 The file contains the following files